Hodge dual computations#

 Draft

-In this page, I present a straightforward algorithmic method to calculate the inner product between k–vectors (or k–forms).
-The dicussion in the article on Hodge duality fundamentals provides geometric intuition.
-Here, I offer an alternative approach to compute the inner product of k–forms, as well as the Hodge dual of k–forms, with a simple algorithmic method using the interior product \(⌟\).
+In this page, I present a straightforward algorithmic method to calculate the inner product of k–vectors (respectively k–forms).
+While my article on Hodge duality fundamentals provides geometric intuition, the discussion here provides an alternative approach to compute both the inner product of k–forms and the Hodge dual of k–forms, with a simple algorithmic method using the interior product \(⌟\).

 • \(dx ∧ dy ∧ dz\) in 3D–Euclidean space, and